 - ~408 hours of hydroacoustic fish surveys;

-- more than 2,745 'C-POD' marine mammal monitoring days;
+- more than 3,780 'C-POD' marine mammal monitoring days;

 - bi-weekly shoreline observations;

 - 49 observational seabird surveys;

-- four drifting marine sound surveys and additional sound monitoring
+- four drifting marine sound surveys and additional sound monitoring; and

 - 11 days of lobster surveys

-Analysis of fifteen hydroacoustic fish surveys conducted in the Minas Passage between 2011-2017 as part of FORCE's Environmental Effects Monitoring Plan (EEMP) has been recently completed by the University of Maine and is included in this report and in Appendix IV.
+Analysis of fifteen hydroacoustic fish surveys conducted in the Minas Passage between 2011-2017 as part of FORCE's Environmental Effects Monitoring Program (EEMP) has been recently completed by the University of Maine and is included in this report and in Appendix IV.
 The report by the University of Maine provides an overall approach for understanding the information contained within the hydroacoustic data sets, including data visualization and statistical analyses.
 Moreover, the University of Maine has provided FORCE with the data scripts/coding required for analysis and data visualization so that deeper explorations of the data may be undertaken to investigate questions that are specific to the needs of FORCE.

-FORCE has initiated the comparative passive acoustic monitoring (PAM) study outlined in its regulator approved 2019 EEMP plan.
-This study aims to understand the relative performance of multiple PAM devices (C-POD, F-POD, SoundTrap, icListenHF, and AMAR-G4) across the range of tidal flows experienced at the FORCE site.
-The first phase of the study involving Aquatron testing has been completed and confirms that each device can detect synthetic click trains emitted by an icTalk used to mimic harbour porpoise vocalizations.
-FORCE is now preparing to deploy the devices at the FORCE site to commence the field trial component of this study.
+FORCE recently completed the field component for the comparative passive acoustic monitoring (PAM) study outlined in its regulator approved 2019 EEMP plan.
+This study aims to understand the relative performance of multiple PAM devices (C-POD, F-POD, SoundTrap, icListenHF, and AMAR) across the range of tidal flows experienced at the FORCE site.
+The first phase of the study involved Aquatron testing and confirmed that each device could detect synthetic click trains emitted by an icTalk used to mimic harbour porpoise vocalizations.
+FORCE recently completed the field trial component of this study and has sent the data to SMRU Consulting for analyses.
 Further information is included in this report.